Sign in Create account

 6th row: knit st, straight yo, purl, knit st, purl, knit st, purl, straight yo, central knit st, reverse yo, purl, knit st, purl, knit st, purl, reverse yo, knit sts.

-When you get the needed size (about 3,5 skeins), change to 1x1 rib pattern, increases are the same.
+When you get the needed size (about 3.5 skeins), change to 1x1 rib pattern, with increases remaining the same.
 Make 5 rows with rib.

-Then go to garter stitch pattern - about 8-10 rows.
+Then, transition to garter stitch pattern for about 8-10 rows.

 Bind off all the sts very loosely.